sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 You can explore the underlying data for specific data points or the entire chart by modifying filters, adding and removing columns, and interacting directly with the chart and data table.

 <img src="assets/feb_2024_4.png" width="800"/>

+### Updated Geography map visualization
+The Geography map visualization now uses [Mapbox.](https://www.mapbox.com/) The existing Point and Region map visualizations had already been using Mapbox.

+As part of this change, the default zoom of your map might be different.

+Use the `Pin viewport` option on a map to persist the desired zoom level.

 ### Waterfall chart (GA)
 Waterfall charts are now generally available (GA).
 Build a waterfall chart to show changes in data over a period of time.
 Waterfall charts are perfect for financial analytics use cases where you track revenue and spend for a project, department, or an entire organization, and other use cases.
 You can format the shape, start, and end values of a waterfall chart as well.